Sakorn Yang-keawsot: Joe Louis Puppet Theatre

 From 2001, his Joe Louis Puppet Theatre put on nightly shows in the Suan Lum Night Bazaar in Bangkok.
 The troupe nearly collapsed in 2004 when it could not afford the rent of its venue, but was saved after a public outcry and funds were raised.
 At the time of Sakorn's death in 2007, the future of the Suan Lum Night Bazaar was in doubt.

 Sakorn had nine children.
-His son, Pisutr Yang-keawsot led the Joe Louis Puppet Theatre, which won the "Best Traditional Performance Award" at the 10th World Festival of Puppet Art in Prague in June 2006.
+His son, Pisutr Yangkheiosot led the Joe Louis Puppet Theatre, which won the "Best Traditional Performance Award" at the 10th World Festival of Puppet Art in Prague in June 2006.

 Sakorn suffered from lung disease and kidney failure and had been admitted to Kasemrad Rattanathibet Hospital on 9 May.
 He was discharged on 18 May because he wanted to return home, but was re-admitted on 20 May and was being treated in its intensive care unit at the time of his death.
 Funeral rites were at Wat Bangpai in Bang Bua Thong, Nonthaburi Province.